petrellaperspective/Koitech/windows_migration_tools/readme.md

 3. It will ask whether the computer is the old device or new one.
 Enter the **old**

 4. It will ask you for the username which will be the username same as you login for the computer like, i.e. **billy.cabbage**.
-The script will ask where you want to store the data, typically this is to a drive which you can enter the drive letter like _D:\_.
+The script will ask where you want to store the data, typically this is to a drive which you can enter the drive letter like "D:\".
 Be sure to pay attention to the **False** flags indicators for your path checks.
 This was put in to avoid failures until I could find a way to automate this.
 Be sure to enter the text exactly as described in the powershell instructions with no capitalization.
 It should report back with

 **True**
 **True**

 if recognizes all connections.
 If not, enter **no** and restart the script.